How much does a 1200 W workstation cost to run? Rendering and ML power guide

 How this is calculated

-Unlike a gaming PC, a workstation often runs at high utilisation for the entire workday — a render, training run, or simulation routinely pulls 900-1100 W from the wall for hours.
-That's why we use 80% utilisation across 8 hours here rather than the lower fractions that fit a gamer's evening schedule.
+Unlike a gaming PC, a workstation often runs at high utilization for the entire workday, a render, training run, or simulation routinely pulls 900-1100 W from the wall for hours.
+That's why we use 80% utilization across 8 hours here rather than the lower fractions that fit a gamer's evening schedule.
 Cooling costs add to this too: a 1200 W draw into a small room raises ambient temperature noticeably, and climate-controlled setups add 10-20% to effective electricity use.

 Verdict

 $504 a year is the floor for a serious workstation.
-It's the line where professional users start caring about perf-per-watt (M-series Macs, efficient Zen cores) vs. raw throughput — the electricity bill becomes a real operating expense over a 3-5 year deployment.
+It's the line where professional users start caring about performance per watt (M-series Macs, efficient Zen cores) vs. raw throughput.
+The electricity bill becomes a real operating expense over a 3-5 year deployment.

 More Gaming PC scenarios